-Strengthening public finances permanently requires measures to support economic growth.
-During the rest of the period, the impact area will focus on assessing the appropriateness and coordination of social security benefits and related services, as well as on issues related to measures to promote employment and economic growth.
-Multi-channel financing, where the state is one of the key providers of financing, is typical of these areas.
-National steering plays a prominent role in the operating environment, while the results and societal impact are created regionally and locally.
+Permanently stronger public finances require measures to support economic growth.
+The impact area will focus on the appropriateness and coordination of social security benefits and related services, as well as on issues related to measures to promote employment and economic growth.
+These areas are characterized by multi-channel financing, where the state is one of the key providers of financing.

-We provide reliable information on complex issues through our audits: we focus our resources on topical issues that are significant for society and utilize different audit types, the competence of our personnel, and external data and specialist services in a versatile manner.
+We provide reliable information on complex issues through our audits: we focus our resources on topical issues that are significant for society and utilize different audit types, the competence of our personnel, as well as external data and specialist services in a versatile manner.

-We audit the knowledge base of central government finances and the state’s financial management on which the decisions on the social security reform are based by
+We will audit the knowledge base of central government finances and financial management on which the decisions concerning the social security reform are based by

 identifying risks related to central government finances and the state’s financial management,

-assessing the interconnections between benefits and services, their appropriateness, and their impacts in relation to each other and to the targets set,
+assessing the interconnections between benefits and services, their appropriateness, and their impacts on each other and the targets set,

-providing information on the systemic interdependencies and mutual relationships of issues for the preparation of the social security reform,
+providing information on systemic interdependencies for the preparation of the social security reform,

-Healthcare and social welfare reform, and rescue services reform
+Health and social services, and rescue services reform

 Employment and entrepreneurship

-In summer 2021, we launched an audit of the promotion of the growth and competitiveness of regional trade and industry.
-In the audit, we will assess whether the implementation of the regional development decision 2020–2023 has provided sufficient conditions for economic activities in the business sector.
-In addition, we will assess how changes in the operating environment have affected the implementation of the decision and the operating conditions of business in different regions.
-The audit will also examine the preparation and implementation of the regional stimulus measures resulting from the Covid-19 crisis, as well as the fulfilment of the conditions of the national decisions taken on business subsidies related to the Covid-19 crisis.
+In 2022, we will complete an audit related to the promotion of the growth and competitiveness of regional trade and industry.
+In the audit, we will assess whether the implementation of the regional development decision 2020–2023 has provided sufficient conditions for business activities.
+In addition, we will assess how the changes in the operating environment have affected the implementation of the decision and the operating conditions for business activities in different regions.
+The audit will also examine the preparation and implementation of the regional stimulus measures resulting from the Covid-19 crisis, as well as the fulfilment of the conditions set out in the national decisions on business subsidies related to the Covid-19 crisis.

 Research, development, and innovation

-The aim of Prime Minister Marin’s Government is to secure long-term funding for research and development (R&D funding), strengthen Finland’s investment environment, and improve companies’ investment capacity.
-One of the objectives is to increase Finland’s R&D expenditure from the current 2.8% to 4% of GDP by 2030.
-Achieving this objective would mean additional annual R&D investments of nearly EUR 600 million, of which public sector funding would amount to approximately EUR 200 million.
+The aim of Prime Minister Marin’s Government is to secure long-term funding for research and development (R&D), strengthen Finland’s investment environment, and improve companies’ investment capacity.
+One of the objectives is to increase Finland’s R&D expenditure by 2030 from the current 2.8% to 4% in relation to GDP.
+Achieving this objective would annually mean additional R&D investments of nearly EUR 600 million, of which public sector funding would cover approximately EUR 200 million.

-In the audit “Managing the utilization of research data in health sector business”, we assess the effectiveness of the support, guidance, and improvement of research data utilization in strategies and programmes, as well as through health sector financial instruments.
+In the first half of 2022, we will complete an audit of the management of the utilization of research data in health sector business.
+In this audit, we assess the effectiveness of the support, steering, and improvement of research data utilization both in strategies and programmes and through financial instruments.